umbrand/brand/doc/NewUserSetup.md

 If prompted about whether to initialize miniconda, enter `yes`.

-Note that the following conda-related steps do not need to be run if you intend to install BRAND.
+*NOTE that the following conda-related steps do not need to be run if you intend to install BRAND.
+If so, skip to the [Installing BRAND](#installing-brand) section below.*

 ### Recreating an environment from a pre-existing one